 Blend the mixture to make a fine puree.

 Add it back to the pan.
 Add the garam masala, stir gently so as to avoid breaking the koftas.
-At this stage, add the koftas and cook till they are warmed though.
+At this stage, add the koftas and cook

 Enjoy with any bread of your choice or plain boiled rice.